 The FMLA outlines specific steps and employee must follow in order to be covered by the FMLA.
 The following steps outline the process through which an employee should apply or FMLA leave.
+Our lawyers have written the below blog to help you understand how to apply for FMLA leave.

 To apply for FMLA, the employee must have their health care provider prepare and sign an FMLA Medical Certification Form to certify that their condition is a serious health condition as defined by the FMLA.
 The health care provider’s statement must also include a statement that the eligible employee is needed to care for the son, daughter, spouse, or parent and an estimate of the amount of time that such employee is needed to care for the son, daughter, spouse, or parent; and